All Episodes

 I think we should show that this is just as important and personal for us as it is for those who sometimes try to use this issue to intimidate us.

-How are you gonna do it?
+How are you going to do it?

-You got your ex-president going over to the uh Middle East, ripping our policy in Iraq, ripping the policy in the war on terror.
+You got your ex-president going over to the Middle East, ripping our policy in Iraq, ripping the policy in the war on terror.

-Who are you gonna point to?
+Who are you going to point to?

 It's too soon.